yuno-payments/yuno-docs/docs/How yuno works/how-yuno-payment-flow-works.md

 When you create a customer, Yuno generates a unique identifier for use in later steps.
 Although some details are optional, adding a phone number, billing address, and shipping address can improve the user's payment experience.

+> 📘 Note
+>
+> You will need the customer's identification information for each subsequent step.

 <HTMLBlock>{`
 <body>
   <div class="infoBlockContainer">